Iontophoresis for Hyperhidrosis: Everything You Should Know

 You should also postpone iontophoresis if you have recent wounds, scars or skin grafts in the area requiring treatment.
 These situations might cause the procedure to be painful and less effective.

-One iontophoresis session in a doctor's office will run you approximately $150.
-Prescription iontophoresis devices cost around $500-950 to purchase.
-You can also rent an iontophoresis device for $100-150 per month.
+Iontophoresis devices cost anywhere from $500 to $950 or more to purchase.
+You can also rent an iontophoresis device for around $100 to $150 per month.
 The cost varies depending on the power source, size and strength of the machine.

 The Thompson Tee was made for people with hyperhidrosis, by people with hyperhidrosis.
-It’s the only patented sweat proof undershirt guaranteed to prevent sweat marks from seeping through to your outer layer.
+It’s the only patented sweat proof undershirt guaranteed to prevent underarm sweat marks from seeping through to your outer layer.
 The Hydro-Shield sweat proof technology completely absorbs and evaporates sweat to keep you cool and dry throughout the day.